ROCKY VIEW FORWARD

-Why Change Is Needed
+Why Change Was Needed

 Disregard for Rules and Process

-The current council has failed to follow established rules and processes on many important issues.
-Rules and processes are important because they provide the assurance that decisions are being made appropriately – that council has considered relevant factors before making its decisions.
-Recent decisions where council ignored proper process include:
+The previous council majority failed to follow established rules and procedures on many important issues.
+Rules and procedures are important because they provide the assurance that decisions are being made appropriately; that council has considered relevant factors before making its decisions; and, that the same rules are applied for everyone.

 Hiring the new CAO without following best-practice guidelines established by Municipal Affairs